“Don’t do it, Parne. That would only rouse suspicion!” The man quietly reproached the woman who had gotten out of their sleeping place.

 “Raleun w-!”
 The woman nervously called out, but was motioned to stop.

 “How very generous of you to join us, ‘Kaidus’.
 May I offer you something to drink?”
 The man calmly asked, his mouth curving into a smile.
-He emphasized the name to let Kaidus know that he knew about Kaidus.
+He had emphasized the name as a warning and to let Kaidus know that they knew him.